Distributed Map Classification using Local Observations: Data Fusion and Learning Algorithm

-In order to close the loop for motion planning, the goal-based motion planner \cite{mousavi2019layered} is used.
-A goal position $ {g}(i,t) \in \mathbb{R}^{2}$ denotes the most informative region, it will be sampled as,

-in which $ {\theta}_{5}$ denotes the trainable parameter for goal-based motion planner.
-In order to encourage the robot to follow the goal and collect more informative observations, $ g _{i,t}$ is kept fixed over time interval $[t, t+t_g]$.
+Robots use a goal-based motion planner \cite{mousavi2019layered} to plan their motion with the fused goal feature vector $\hat{u}(i,t)$.
+They will be navigated toward the most informative region in the map, which is denoted by the goal position ${g}(i,t) \in \mathbb{R}^{2}$.
+The goal location is sampled as

-At the same time, robot $i$ attempts to classify the target environment.
-The classifier consists of a fully connected layers with bias and followed by a SoftMax function.
-The classifier utilizes the updated feature history vector $\hat{v} (i,t)$ as its input.
-A prediction vector will be generated as,
+Meanwhile, robots attempt to classify the target environment with the fused feature history vector $\hat{v} (i,t)$.
+The classifier consists of fully connected layers followed by a SoftMax function.
+It generates a prediction vector $q(i,t) \in \mathbb{R}^{M}$ by